potahtml/namespace-jsx-project/readme.md

 from the `namespace JSX` files of various modern JavaScript frameworks.

-Unfortunately, a `namespace JSX` files tend to be "write once and forget" files, rarely updated unless the project becomes widely adopted.
+Unfortunately, a `namespace JSX` files tend to be a "write once and forget" files, rarely updated unless the project becomes widely adopted.
 This is because there's no efficient way to generate or track updates for these files automatically.